Latest

 - StrataWrite is where synthesis and writing happen

-All three apps are Apple-native, avoid analytics and tracking, and keep your data
+Both apps are Apple-native, avoid analytics and tracking, and keep your data

 on-device or in your private iCloud account.